Coffeecankill/Beefy-Weapons-Mod/README.md

-All sounds called with GunsGlobalItem.cs
+All sounds called with GunsGlobalItem.cs inside sounds folder